mtiews/carberry/README.md

 **WORK IN PROGRESS**

-# IoT POC
+# IoT - PoC to collect data from a vehicle

-Idea: Reliably collect and transfer data from a vehicle using cheap consumer electronics and standard technologies.
-Serving important data in real time and running data analytics on collected data.
+Idea: Collect and transfer data from a vehicle using cheap consumer electronics and standard technologies.

 Motivation: Proof concept and getting in touch with new technologies and concepts.